isomerpages/moe-cedarpri/_departments/CCE/Character and Citizenship Education.md

 * A Sense of Hope
 * The Will to Act

-Click [here](https://www.moe.gov.sg/docs/default-source/document/education/programmes/national-education/ne-review-2016-2017-booklet.pdf) for more information. - link not found

 **a) NE Core Events**

 The following are the outcomes of the NE core events:

-**Total Defence Day**
+**Total Defence Day**&nbsp;

 Students know the aspects of Total Defence and how they can play a part in each aspect.
-Even at their age, their participation in Total Defence is important and everyone can (and should) play a part in defending the country.
+Even at their age, their participation&nbsp;in Total Defence is important and everyone can (and should) play a part in defending the country.

 **International Friendship Day**

-Students learn about and appreciate other cultures in cosmopolitan Singapore.
-We nurture in our students the spirit of  friendship and collaboration among different peoples.
-Students are also guided on keeping an open mindset, and expressing an appreciation of the contributions of foreigners working and studying in Singapore.
+Students learn about and appreciate other cultures in cosmopolitan Singapore.&nbsp; We nurture in our students the spirit of&nbsp;&nbsp;friendship and collaboration among different peoples.
+Students are also guided on keeping an open mindset, and expressing an&nbsp;appreciation of the contributions of foreigners working and studying in Singapore.&nbsp;

 **Racial Harmony Day**